 ● By entering the competition you agree to be bound by these terms and conditions.
 All entries must be received by **11pm**(CET) on **28.04.2023**.
 Five (5) winners in Germany will be selected.
 The first two people from retail or e-commerce industries, who

-requested a meeting on the following landing page: https://visit.bloomreach.com/de/omr-22-win-a-festival-pass and will put the password to the comment field: BR OMR23 will receive the OMR Festival Pass and each winner will receive an email with the ticket link to register on the official portal of the festival.
+requested a meeting on the following landing page: https://visit.bloomreach.com/de/omr-23-win-a-festival-pass-1?hs_preview=qNKRpyDx-111994243712 and will put the password to the comment field: BR OMR23 will receive the OMR Festival Pass and each winner will receive an email with the ticket link to register on the official portal of the festival.
 This ticket cannot be given to the third parties.

 ● The Promotor’s competition with entry via Linkedin or an official landing page from Bloomreach are open only to residents of Germany.
-The first five (5) winners (these are the first two (2) registrants who are working in retail or e-commerce) will be determined from all entrants.
+The first five (5) winners (these are the first five (5) registrants) will be determined from all entrants.

 ● No purchase necessary.
 Winners will not be required to pay a fee to enter the competition.